 By lowering their taxable income by maximizing business expenses and personal deductions, they may be limiting their mortgage potential.
 There is a discrepancy between what's on their tax return and how much money they earn.

 The earlier in the home buying process as possible, consult a Mortgage Broker or Specialist.
 Knowing what you will need to produce upfront will decrease the feeling of frustration and disappointment down the road.
-For an in-depth look at the different stages of the mortgage approval process, you may want to check our previous blog.
+For an in-depth look at the different stages of the mortgage approval process, you may want to check out our mortgage pre-approval post.

 Homebuyers are required to contribute a 10 per cent down payment on the portion of the price of a home above $500,000, plus 5 per cent on the amount up to that amount.
 The average small business owner's salary in 2019 was $66,373, according to PayScale data.
 Eighty-three per cent of small business owners take an annual salary of less than $100,000, and 30 per cent report they take no pay at all.
 With this in mind, it is crucial not to overextend yourself – so you have adequate income to qualify for a mortgage and also to ensure you have money to reinvest in your business.